Renae

 Introducing Renae: A New Creative Hub for Manchester’s Northern Quarter.

 This spring, the vibrant Northern Quarter will welcome Renae, a multi-concept venue on Thomas Street.
-Two long-time friends – who first met in 2010 on a dance floor (quite poetically) – brought their vision to life.
-Their love for the city’s thriving creative, cultural, and musical scene has taken a physical form.
+It sees two long-time friends – who first met on a dance floor in 2010 – turning their love for the city’s thriving creative, cultural, and musical scene into physical form.
 A place where artistry and hospitality merge, offering an inclusive and vibrant space for all.

 A cosy daytime shop with an intimate bar that flows from day to night.